tsubakimoto/azure-cosmosdb-devcontainer/README.md

 4. Select this definition.
 You may also need to select **Show All Definitions...** for it to appear.

 5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** or **Codespaces: Rebuild Container** to start using the definition.

+## Testing the definition

+This definition includes some test code that will help you verify it is working as expected on your system.
+Follow these steps:

+1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
+2. Clone this repository.
+3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
+4. Select the `containers/azure-cosmosdb-emulator` folder.
+5. After the folder has opened in the container, if prompted to restore packages in a notification, click "Restore".
+6. After packages are restored, run `dotnet run --project test-project/app.csproj` in `.
+7. Open the browser to [https://localhost:8081/_explorer/index.html](https://localhost:8081/_explorer/index.html).
+8. You should see "Azure Cosmos DB Emulator Explorer" and see added items.
+9. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.